2/19/2020

 Chief Financial Officer and Treasurer

 Yeah.
-So let me give you, yeah, it is at an elevated level compared to 2019.
-So, yeah, 2020 will be an investment year for us as it relates to capex and probably going into 2021.
+So let me give you – yeah, it is at an elevated level compared to 2019.
+So, yeah, 2020 will be an investment year for us as it relates to CapEx and probably going into 2021.
 So what's driving that is exactly what Cliff mentioned.
 We're making some investments relating to our auto OEM business.
 So we are equipping our facility here in Olathe to handle OEM.
 Also, we'll be opening a European facility, manufacturing facility for OEM.
-Also, we are building a new manufacturing facility for Tacx in the Netherlands for that acquisition.
-Another piece relates to our overall Olathe facility expansion.
-If you remember, you know, we built a new facility for our manufacturing as well as our distribution.
+Also, we are building a new manufacturing facility for tax in Netherlands for that acquisition.
+Another piece relates to our overall Latha facility expansion.
+If you remember, we built a new facility for our manufacturing as well as our distribution.
 We're complete with that.
 What we're doing now is actually renovating our previous manufacturing and operation facility there.
 We're renovating that to increase our workspace because of increased headcount to support our R&D expansion as well as innovation.
-So the big drivers we have.
+Those are the big drivers we have.

 speaker